bcgov/sbc-auth/auth-api/README.md

 To prepare your local database:
 1. In the [root project folder](../docker/docker-compose.yml): `docker-compose up -d`
-2. In your `venv` environment: `python manage.py db upgrade`
+2. In your environment: `peotry run flask db upgrade` or `flask db upgrade`

 Note:

 **[Windows Users]**
 If using WSL, may need to change the host from localhost -> <computer-name>.local EX. in config.py and .env.

 **[Mac Users]**
 : You might get an error regarding the SSL certificate verification failed.